 Hair loss is a tricksy beast.
 One of those things where you don’t know what’s causing it, or what could be a possible cure.
 But you can prevent it from getting worse; starting with looking after yourself as much as possible.
 This includes following an ‘alopecia diet’.

 The world is kale-mad right now, and with good reason.
-It’s because dark leafy greens like it and spinach come with all kinds of immune-boosting functions.
+It’s because dark leafy greens (like kale, broccoli and spinach) come with all kinds of immune-boosting functions.

 Dark leafies are rich in calcium too, which is brilliant news for your teeth, your nails and – you got it – your hair.

 If you’ve got alopecia, chances are your scalp feels drier than an AA Christmas party.
 Flaky and parched, it ain’t the best environment for hair follicles to burst forth new fruit.
 (Or hair, for that matter.)

 So give your scalp ‘n’ skin some oily goodness with some healthy fats.
 Eat plenty of Omega-soaked fish like mackerel and salmon or, if you can’t stand the stuff, take some fish oil supplements instead.
 (I’ve been taking these supplements for a long time now; if I go off them for even a week I notice how quickly my skin dries out!)